Israel deports Palestinian activist to France - The Boston Globe

 Israel says Hammouri is an activist in the Popular Front for the Liberation of Palestine, a group that it has labeled a terrorist organization.
 He has worked as a lawyer for Adameer, a rights group that assists Palestinian prisoners that Israel has banned for alleged ties to the PFLP.

 He spent seven years in prison after being convicted in an alleged plot to kill a prominent rabbi but was released in a 2011 prisoner swap with the Hamas militant group.
-He has not been convicted in the latest proceedings against him.
+He was not charged or convicted in the latest proceedings against him.

 The Israeli human rights group HaMoked, which had defended Hammouri, condemned Sunday's expulsion.
 A Jan.
 1 hearing on the matter had been scheduled, and it was not immediately clear how Israel was able to push ahead with the deportation.